 In this case, you should also see your dentist as soon as possible to have your filling checked.
 If no treatment is needed right away, you should use a protective sealant over your teeth at night and not eat highly acidic foods.

 One of the most apparent signs of a damaged filling is a crack that allows air to get to your tooth.
-Air can cause your tooth to decay more quickly, so it’s best to have the damage repaired.
+Air can cause your teeth to decay more quickly, so it’s best to have the damage repaired.
 If your filling is cracked or damaged, you’ll probably feel a sharp, shooting pain when you eat or bite down on something.
 In addition to a crack, you may also experience tenderness and sensitivity on the tooth.

 There is nothing more important than the health of your teeth.
-You should always see your dentist regularly so they can examine your teeth and check for signs of decay, damage, or pain.
+You should always see your dentist regularly, so they can examine your teeth and check for signs of decay, damage, or pain.
 You’ve learned all the signs that indicate that your dental filling is due to be replaced.
 If you experience any of the above signs, contact your dentist today.

 If you are looking for a reliable and affordable dental clinic, we can help you.
 Royal East Dental is a family dental clinic in Dundas, Hamilton, Ontario.
 We offer emergency dentistry, pediatric dentistry, Invisalign, and root canal treatment near Dundas valley.
 You can count on us to provide excellent care and service!
 Contact us today to learn more and book an appointment.